Nakilon/directlink/README.md

 * `module DirectLink` public methods return different sets of properties -- `DirectLink()` unites them
 * the `ErrorAssert` and `ErrorMissingEnvVar` should never be raised and you might report it if it does
 * style: `@@` and lambdas are used to keep things private
-* this gem is a 2 or 3 libraries merged so don't expect tests to be full and consistent
+* this gem is a historically 2 or 3 libraries merged -- this is why tests may look awkward
-* since 500px.com closed their API in June 2018 the gem uses potentially unreliable undocumented methods
+* 500px.com has discontinued API in June 2018 -- the tool now uses undocumented methods